mikezuff/spf13-vim/README.markdown

 # spf13-vim : MikeZuff's fork of Steve Francia's Vim Distribution
+**This fork is customized to have a reduced plugin set with customization for development in C, Go, and Erlang.**

                     __ _ _____              _
          ___ _ __  / _/ |___ /      __   __(_)_ __ ___